 2) Pic Plays

 Images have blown up.
 We can see a real-world example of this in the recent acquisition of Instagram by Facebook for $1billion.
-One of the cool things about images (just like video) is that Google tends to show images in the top of the SERPs.
-Images are the most shared facebook status updates.
-The reason is because you can instantly visualize and relate to an image.
+One of the cool things about images (just like video) is that Google tends to show images at the top of the SERPs.
+Images are the most shared Facebook status updates.
+The reason is that you can instantly visualize and relate to an image.

 3) Paid Plays